 Most people don’t play as well if they haven’t warmed up, if you’re one of those people we will be explaining how to warm up most instruments and different styles, so you can choose the one you like the most.

-The reason is for flexibility, performance and safety.
-Starting cold is harder because you can’t stretch far or move that fast, that makes you play a little bit worse and it may even feel uncomfortable , that’s not mentioning that if you force it, you may even hurt yourself.
+The reason is for flexibility, performance, and safety.
+Starting cold is harder because you can’t stretch far or move that fast, that makes you play a little bit worse and it may even feel uncomfortable, that’s not to mention that if you force it, you may even hurt yourself.

-Is the same reason someone warms up before exercise, of course the reason why a lot of people don’t do it is because it is either boring or time consuming, so you need to find a warmup that you find fun and takes as much time as you want.
+Is the same reason someone warms up before exercise, of course, the reason why a lot of people don’t do it is that it is either boring or time-consuming, so you need to find a warmup that you find fun and takes as much time as you want.

 Types of warmups